simonwep/presentr/README.md

     // Query selector for each fragment of the presentaion.
     fragments: '.frag',

-    // Class for slides behind the current one
-    previousSlideClass: 'active-slide',

-    // Class for slides after the current one
-    nextSlideClass: 'next-slide',

-    // Class which will be added only to the current slide.
-    currentSlideClass: 'current-slide',

-    // Same functionality, but for fragments.
-    activeFragmentClass: 'active-frag',
-    currentFragmentClass: 'current-frag',

     /**
      *  Can be used to group fragments.
-     *  Eg. Apply to multiple elements 'g-a' and they will
+     *  Apply to multiple elements 'g-a' and they will
      *  all get active until the first element wich this group
      *  has been reached.
      */
-    groupPrefix: 'g-',
+    fragmentGroupPrefix: 'g-',

     // Start index.
 Does not change the slide sequence.
     slideIndex: 0,

+    // CSS Classes to get control the appereance of slides and fragments
+    classes: {
+        previousSlide: 'previous-slide', // Class for slides behind the current one
+        nextSlide: 'next-slide',         // Class for slides after the current one
+        currentSlide: 'current-slide',   // Class which will be added only to the current slide.

+        // Same functionality, just for fragments.
+        activeFragment: 'active-frag',
+        currentFragment: 'current-frag'
+    },

     // Keyboard shortcuts.
     shortcuts: {